 - While we prepare for AP Exam concepts and vocabulary throughout the year, we spend our final 8 weeks completing intensive AP Exam preparation.

-LIVE Course Meeting Time: LIVE meetings via the ZOOM Meeting Center will occur every other week on THURSDAYS AT 3PM EST beginning WEEK 2 of class.
-These meetings will consist of lecture material AND interactive discussion time with fellow students and myself.
+LIVE Course Meeting Time: LIVE meetings via the ZOOM Meeting Center will occur every week on THURSDAYS AT 3PM EST. These meetings will consist of lecture material AND interactive discussion time with fellow students and myself.
 All course meetings are optional and will be recorded for your listening convenience.
 Approximately 70% of my students attend live meetings; the rest listen to lectures asynchronously to fit their schedule.
 Students who are unable to attend live lectures may also participate in group discussion on the course website forum.
 Flexibility is the goal of this course!

 WEB FORUM DISCUSSION: This is an ongoing element of class; short discussion questions are posted on our website forum and students discuss (with myself and their peers) thoughtful short-form answers to our course readings.
 This is an excellent preparation for longer writing assignments and represents a more personal/colloquial writing aspect.
 It also represents an important interactive social element as students broaden their understanding through peer discussion.